AndyyyYuuu/lm-is-compressor/README.md

     <i>An accurate language model can be converted into a high-compression, lossless text compressor, and vice versa. </i><br><br>
 </div>

 This repository is a demonstration of using a language model to perform lossless compression on natural langage.
-It shows that the use of GPT-2 as part of an arithmetic coding algorithm, albeit extremely slow to run, can achieve a compression rate of **around 20%** on English natural language.
+In it, I show that the use of GPT-2 Small as part of an arithmetic coding algorithm, albeit extremely slow to run, can achieve a compression rate of **around 20%** on English natural language.
+I also demonstrate that this compression rate can be improved through the use of more accurate language models.
 I hope you'll find this experiment interesting or informative (pun initially not intended).

 > ## Table of Contents
 > 1. [Run the Experiment](#run-the-experiment)